libp2p/docs/content/concepts/introduction/protocols/dht.md

   find the closest peers to a specific key in the routing table.
-The table maintains a list of `k` closest peers for each possible prefix length between `0` and `L-1`, where `L` is the length of the keyspace, determined by the length of the hash function used. **Kad-DHT uses SHA-256**, with a keyspace of 256 bits, maintaining `k` peers with a shared key prefix for every prefix length between `0` and `255` in its routing table.
+The table maintains a list of `k` closest peers for each possible prefix length between `0` and `L-1`, where `L` is the length of the keyspace, determined by the length of the hash function used. **Kad-DHT uses SHA-256**, with a keyspace of 256 bits, trying to maintain `k` peers with a shared key prefix for every prefix length between `0` and `255` in its routing table.